Blazing Zone Dualchef - Barbecue Outdoorchef - Free user manual and instructions

 - The hose and regulator correspond to the respective national regulations and EN standards (gas pressure regulator EN 16129 / gas hose EN 10486).

-- Only use the BLAZING ZONE if I had been fully associated on a compatible Duachef' barbecue model according to the separate assembly instructions.
+• Only use the BLAZING ZONE if it has been fully assembled on a compatible Duachef' barbecue model according to the separate assembly instructions.

-- Never cover the surface of the BLAZING ZONE; this can lead to an accumulation, on of heat.
+• Never cover the surface of the BLAZING ZONE; this can lead to an accumulation of heat.

-- Never place the barbecue on wooden floors or other tannmable surfaces while it is in use.
-Keep the barbecue away from tannmable materials.
+• Never place the barbecue on wooden floors or other flammable surfaces while it is in use.
+Keep the barbecue away from flammable materials.

-- Do not store the barbecue in the vicinity of highly inflammatory liquids or materials.
+• Do not store the barbecue in the vicinity of highly flammable liquids or materials.

-- If you store the barbecue indoors over winter, it is essential for the gas bottle to be removed.
-It should always be stored outdoors in a well ventilated location on which is inaccessible to children.
+• If you store the barbecue indoors over winter, it is essential for the gas bottle to be removed.
+It should always be stored outdoors in a well-ventilated location which is inaccessible to children.

-- Select a location that is as sheltered as possible from the wind before lighting the paracoustic
+• Select a location that is as sheltered as possible from the wind before lighting the barbecue.

-- When the barbecue is not in use, and once it has cooled down fully, protect it again, weather damage by using a cover.
+• When the barbecue is not in use, and once it has cooled down fully, protect it against weather damage by using a cover.
 Covers can be purchased from your barbecue retailer.

-- Do not move the barbecue while it is opening.
+• Do not move the barbecue while it is operating.

-- CAUTION: Do not place any cocking parts on the BLAZING ZONE
+• CAUTION: Do not place any cooking parts on the BLAZING ZONE

 LEAK TEST

-WARNING: Ensure that no ignition sources are in the victory during the leak test.
+WARNING: Ensure that no ignition sources are in the vicinity during the leak test.
 This also includes smoking.
-Never check for leaks with a burning match or a naked flame, and always to this task outdoors.
+Never check for leaks with a burning match or a naked flame, and always do this task outdoors.

-- The gas regulating knob must be in the ○position
+1. The gas regulating knob must be in the ○ position.

-- Contact your specialist gas equipment retailer in the sales cannot be eliminated.
+6. Contact your specialist gas equipment retailer if the leaks cannot be eliminated.

 Simple line drawing of a gas storage tank with a pipe and valve (no text or symbols)